VirtusLab/akka-serialization-helper/CONTRIBUTING.md

 sbt scalafmtAll scalafixAll scalafmtSbt
 ```
 to format the code, .sbt files and check imports.
 Run this command in the following directories:
-- the base directory ( `.` )
+- the base directory (`.`)
 - `examples/akka-cluster-app`
 - `examples/akka-persistence-app`
 - `examples/event-migration`
-You can use `pre-commit` hook, provided in `./pre-commit`, to do formatting and checking automatically.
+You can use `pre-commit` hook, provided in `./pre-commit`, to do the formatting and checking automatically.

 Additionally, all warnings locally are escalated to errors in CI, so make sure there are none.

 ### Compatible JDK versions

 To build this project successfully, use JDK version 11 or higher.
-It won't work with lower java versions.
+It won't work with a lower Java version.

 ## Releasing

-Releasing is done automatically by `sbt-ci-release` sbt plugin (read more on the plugin's [GitHub page](https://github.com/sbt/sbt-ci-release))
+Releasing is done automatically by `sbt-ci-release` sbt plugin (read more on the plugin's [GitHub page](https://github.com/sbt/sbt-ci-release)).

 ### Snapshots

-The new `SNAPSHOT` version is automatically published by GitHub Actions to [Sonatype OSS Snapshot repo](https://oss.sonatype.org/content/repositories/snapshots/org/virtuslab/ash/) every time a new commit is pushed to `main`.
+The new `SNAPSHOT` version is automatically published by GitHub Actions to [Sonatype OSS Snapshot repo](https://oss.sonatype.org/content/repositories/snapshots/org/virtuslab/ash/)
+every time a new commit is pushed to `main`.

 To depend on the newest version with sbt, add the following setting:
 ```scala